 - are international in the sense that they integrate international elements and insights.

-Basic Principle 5 - Provide Clear and Accessible Teaching and Learning Material
+Basic Principle No. 5 - Provide Clear and Accessible Teaching and Learning Material

 In order to optimally support the students’ learning process, any learning contents that you want to assess must be translated into clear and accessible (digital) learning materials.
 Have those materials ready before the lecture series starts.
 Post all information and support initiatives about the learning materials on the digital learning environment Ufora.